 Worked Example: Making A Simple Electromagnet

+Suppose you wrap insulated wire around an iron nail and connect the wire to a low-voltage source in a simple classroom setup.
 While current flows, the coil produces a magnetic field.
 The iron nail sits inside that field, so its magnetic domains become more aligned and the nail acts like a magnet.

 As a result, the nail can pick up small steel paper clips.
-If you disconnect the current, the nail usually loses most of that temporary magnetic effect.
-That is the key difference between this setup and a permanent magnet.
+If you disconnect the current, the nail usually loses most of that temporary magnetic effect, which is exactly the difference from a permanent magnet.
+This one example ties the main ideas together:

 • the coil creates a magnetic field